jmaher06/EC327_Team_Success/README.md

 Only Necessary files to run the game are Board.h, Board.cpp Piece.h, Piece.cpp, makefile
 Currently doing testing in testing.cpp

-Our code is in my_chess folder.
+Our code is in my_chess folder; the src folder contains code we got from prior sources to use as a starting point for our project.

 To test commands on testing.cpp, type make which creates an executable called test